lilovyjgrib/X-lingual_IPA_ASR/README.md

 ## ✅ To do

-- [ ] Preprocess English & Yoruba data, set up target phonemes and correspondences
+- ☑️ Preprocess English & Yoruba data, set up target phonemes and correspondences
-- [ ] Create phoneme-level forced alignment using CTC
-- [ ] Train phoneme model (CNN-RNN) on English
+- ☑️ Train phoneme model (ResNet-LSTM) on English
-- [ ] Evaluate on Yoruba
+- ☑️ Evaluate on Yoruba
 - [ ] Report

 ## Dependencies